mendelt/secure-programming-rust/presentation.md

 ---
 # What about dynamically typed languages?
-Many of these patterns depend on having a static type-checker
+Many of these patterns depend on having a compiler, but we can 'fake' that (a little bit)

-* Use debug-assertions to check invariants, pre- and post-conditions in your code
+* Use debug-assertions to check invariants, pre- and post-conditions
 * Write 'smoke-tests' to trigger these assertions

 ---